mxstbr/mxstbr.github.io/_posts/2016-12-19-a-dream-come-true.md

 ## Animade

 My story starts at the beginning of 2015, a few months after I started to study computer science for the first time.
-I had been playing around with HTML and CSS next to university, and enjoyed that much more than the course work.
-I decided I wanted to become an employable front-end developer, so I quit university and went London for a three month internship at [Animade](http://animade.tv).
+Writing some HTML and CSS next to university I noticed my much bigger enthusiasm for the web than the course work.
+Thus, I decided to become an employable front-end developer, so I took a break from university and went to London for a three month internship at [Animade](http://animade.tv).

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Packing for my internship in London <a href="https://twitter.com/animadetv">@animadetv</a>, having a hard time to decide what to take and what to leave...</p>&mdash; Max Stoiber (@mxstbr) <a href="https://twitter.com/mxstbr/status/556401046550245376">January 17, 2015</a></blockquote>